A Chattel Mortgage loan is a simple yet effective finance option designed for business plant and equipment purchases.

 No instructions here ... this is simple, contact a Mortgage Broker to design the right package for you - and he/she will be able to lodge an application for 'assessment'.
 Having the finance pre-approved will also give you a bit more control in negotiating the purchase.

 Understand the T&Cs.

 It's important that you know and understand the terms and conditions of your Chattel Mortgage loan, particlarly as they relate to your obligations under the loan contract.

 The lender has a clear claim to the goods in the event of default - and has many rights as the borrower has obligations!
 If you are involved in a large transaction, you should seek legal advice to explain the roles and obligations on all parties t the transaction.
 The cost of the advice could be very cheap compared to the cost of litigation of a loan that goes bad.

 The fact that a Chattel mortgage loan is registered with a Government or Financial regulator under a Bill of Sale gives some idea of the legal structure and status of a Chattel Mortgage loan.

-One of the biggest mistakes when applying for loan finance and particularly with Chattel Mortgage loans is in not knowing the flexibility the lender can have on your specific circumstances.
+One of the biggest mistakes when applying for loan finance and, particularly with Chattel Mortgage loans, is in not knowing the flexibility the lender can have on your specific circumstances.

-At the first interview have the evidence of your receipts on the pattern of income payments over a few years.
-Bank statements showing deposit and any contracts stating terms and conditions of payment will be necessary for a lender to consider.The reason I suggest doing it at the first interview is it sets the posture and they will be more inclined to look at it.
+At the first interview (with your broker and/or the lender), have evidence of your receipts on the pattern of income payments over a few years.
+Bank statements showing deposit and any contracts stating terms and conditions of payment will be necessary for a lender to consider.The reason for doing it at the first interview is - it sets the posture and they will be more inclined to look at it in a positive light.